BaReinhard/iOS-Audio-to-ChromeCast/README.md

 ## Some Basic Usage

 ### Changing Sinks
-* If you are trying to changesinks after the initial boot-up you will need to run the command `sudo pkill autostream` then run `changesink {sink_number}` As the autostream script (for now) just simply loops and continues to command `pactl` to move the input stream to the default outputstream.
+* If you are trying to changesinks will need to run the command  `changesink {sink_number}` or use the Web UI, more information below.
-* The command `changesink` does not have the looping effect and only runs once, so if `autostream` is not killed `changesink` will change the sink but `autostream` will immediately change it back to the default set in `/usr/local/bin/autostream` on line 5.
-* Another option if you would like to change the sink is to use `setdefaultsink {sink_number}` this will use `sed` and actually modify `autostream` so that the next time the Pi reboots it will use that as the default sink.
 ### The Commands
-* `autostream` - this script continuously loops and sets any input sink to the default sink set in the script (default is sink 4)
-* `setdefaultsink {sink_number}` - this will modify the default sink inside of `autostream`, used to set config of default sink
 * `changesink {sink_number}` - this is almost identical to `autostream`, but it does not loop and takes a parameter to change the current input sink to the passed variable as the output sink.
-Running this will require that you run `sudo pkill autostream` prior to using `changesink`.
-### UI Control
+*#### WEB UI
-* Web UI is now supported and working out the box, simply run the command `start_web_ui` and visit the ip address of your pi on port 2221 in your web browser. i.e. 192.168.0.18:2221
+* `start_web_ui` - this command will start `nodejs` with the proper `server.js` file location in `/home/user/projects/node`.
+You will be able to see the Web UI at your Pi's ip address on port 2221 inside your favorite web browser, i.e. 192.168.0.18:2221.
+The Web UI was made for use with chrome, some functionality may be missing in other browsers.
+For the time being, the volume control has not been setup properly and isn't working (this will be fixed shortly).
+* `stop_web_ui` - this command will kill the `nodejs` instance and the Web UI will not longer be visible in a web browser.
+* `restart_web_ui` - this command will kill the `nodejs` instance then restart `nodejs` in the same manner as `start_web_ui`, this command is essentially a combination of both `start_web_ui` and `stop_web_ui`. `restart_web_ui` is used mainly to refresh the sinks.
+This refreshing of sinks will be shortly available as a button inside the Web UI.

 ![Web UI Controls](http://i967.photobucket.com/albums/ae153/bbejj1234/Screenshot%202017-03-29%2019.49.56_2.png)